 Change the culture of least resistance

-Gray recognises that the path of least resistance is not to try to stop littering but instead to re-invent litter-picking such that litter is no longer a huge problem.
+Gray recognises that the path of least resistance is not to try to stop littering but instead to re-invent litter-picking such that litter is no more of a problem than a potato peeling that’s fallen onto one’s kitchen floor.

-By changing attitudes to litter-picking, Gray intends to turn a multitude of litter-loathers into an army of parish-keepers, i.e. house-keepers who treat their parish as an extension of their home and who will clean their parish once a week just as they do their home.
+By changing attitudes to litter-picking, Gray intends to turn a multitude of litter-loathers into an army of parish-keepers, i.e. house-keepers who treat their parish as an extension of their home and who will each clean a part of their parish once a week just as they do their home.

 Pushing at an open door

 Eden’s strategy is therefore to show that a #pristineparish is easy to establish and maintain.
 Parish by parish, we organise residents to remove all litter from the parish roads and then keep them litter-free.
-Known as pikkers (pikker being a “protector of the holy river), each pikker will patrol a set route - a “Walk” - once a week.
-Given enough pikkers, each Walk will be patrolled or “pikked” twice a week.
+We’re known as pikkers, Pikker being the protector of the holy river.
+Each pikker patrols a set route once a week.
+Given enough pikkers, each route is patrolled twice a week.

 We do so in a SMART way:

 Specific: #PristineParish has a specific meaning.
-“Pristine” means the entire parish has been pikked twice in the past week.
-And “parish” is a definable area - it has a boundary.
+“Parish” is a definable area - it has a boundary.
+And “Pristine” means ALL parish routes were de-littered during the last patrol window.

-Assignable: Each parish has an online cleaning rota of volunteers who have a visceral connection with their parish and a WhatsApp Group to ask for and offer cover.
+Assignable: Each parish has a rota of volunteers who have a visceral connection with their parish and a WhatsApp Group to ask for and offer cover.

-Realistic: A volunteer needs flexibility so can pik on a day and at a time of their choice within a three-day window each week.
-They pik alone or with family or friends.
-Given there’s no need to congregate with others outside their bubble, it’s time-efficient and covid-safe.
-Indeed, pikking continued throughout the Covid pandemic while community picks in other parishes were cancelled.
+Realistic: Volunteers need flexibility so they can patrol on a day and at a time of their choice within a patrol window each week.
+They patrol alone or with family and friends.
+Given there’s no need to congregate with others outside their bubble, it’s time-efficient and pandemic-proof.
+Indeed, patrolling continued throughout the Covid pandemic while community picks in other parishes were cancelled.

-Time-related: A parish has a goal to achieve every week: pik the entire parish road network twice.
+Time-related: A parish has a clear goal to achieve: de-litter all the parish routes during each patrol window.

-Eden recruits new pikkers, manages and monitors the pikking, and offers ongoing support as needed.
+Eden recruits new pikkers, manages and monitors the patrols, and offers ongoing support as needed.

 Changing Culture

-Dealing with litter and fly tips in parishes involves changing systems, processes, and thus behaviours.
-Gray has spent four decades with CEOs encouraging behaviour change in their organisations.
+Dealing with litter and fly-tips in parishes involves changing systems, processes, and thus behaviours - the world over.
+Gray spent four decades with CEOs encouraging behaviour change in their organisations.

-Now, with generous support from local stalwarts, he’s applying the same techniques to improving life in parishes, a mission that he took on when he returned to his Cotswold home after spending a while in China:
+Now, with generous support from local stalwarts, he’s applying the same techniques to improving life in parishes, a quest that he pursued when he returned to his Cotswold home after spending a while in China:

-“When I lived in Shanghai, I picked up litter, though I never once went ‘litter picking’.
-Green City, the district where I lived, was practically litter-free, so if I saw something I would pick it up and bin it.
+“When I lived in Shanghai, I picked up litter on the rare occasion there was any, though I never once went ‘litter picking’.
+Green City, the district where I lived, was practically litter-free, so if I saw something I would pick it up.
 Anything lying on the ground looked so out of place that it demanded a response.

-Little Rissington, my home parish, is not at that stage yet, but it will be - in time.
-Up to the end of 2018 it was cleaned twice a year.
-Since early 2019, the parish has been cleaned twice a week.
+Up to the end of 2017 Little Rissington, my home parish, was litter picked twice a year.
+Since early 2019, when it adopted the #PristineParish Program, the entire parish has been de-littered twice a week.

 And people certainly appreciate it.
 They slow down to shout thanks.
-They give the thumbs up.
+They give a thumbs-up.

-That makes us a great platform for brands to demonstrate their eco-credentials, with their logo on our vests and their funding helping to make parishes more liveable.”
+That makes us a great platform for brands to demonstrate their eco-credentials, with their funding helping to make parishes more liveable the world over.”